r4u-dev/open-r4u/README.md

 4. Request/response data is captured and queued
 5. Background worker sends traces to backend every 5 seconds
 6. Backend stores and analyzes the traces
+7. Task grouping worker analyzes similar traces and creates tasks with templates (in background)

 **Supported HTTP Libraries:**